elastic/kibana/src/server/task_manager/README.md

 Each task manager instance runs tasks in a pool which ensures that at most N tasks are run at a time, where N is configurable.
 This prevents the system from running too many tasks at once in resource constrained environments.
 In addition to this, each individual task can also specify `workersOccupied` to limit how many tasks of a given type can be run at once.

-For example, we may have a system with a `num_workers` of 10, but a super expensive task (such as reporting) which specifies a `workersOccupied` of 10.
+For example, we may have a system with a `max_workers` of 10, but a super expensive task (such as reporting) which specifies a `workersOccupied` of 10.

-If a task specifies a higher `workersOccupied` than the system supports, the system's `num_workers` setting will be substituted for it.
+If a task specifies a higher `workersOccupied` than the system supports, the system's `max_workers` setting will be substituted for it.

 ## Config options